Top 10 Benefits of Incorporating Turmeric into Your Diet

 The number one cause of death in the world is heart disease.

-It is believed that curcumin could potentially reverse steps in the process of developing heart disease.
-One of the most promising benefits of curcumin in relation to heart disease is its ability to improve endothelium function.
-Since endothelium dysfunction is one of the major drivers of cardiac disease, it's believed that taking curcumin could be a step towards avoiding heart disease.
+It is believed that curcumin could potentially reverse steps in developing heart disease.
+One of the most promising benefits of curcumin concerning heart disease is its ability to improve endothelium function.
+Since endothelium dysfunction is one of the major drivers of cardiac disease, taking curcumin could be a step towards avoiding heart disease.3.
+It Might Support Cancer

-There are a lot of different types of cancer, but in general, it is characterized by the uncontrolled growth of cells.
+There are many different types of cancer, but generally, it is characterized by the uncontrolled growth of cells.
 Curcumin might be able to help treat and prevent cancer.

-One study found that at the molecular level, the growth, development, and spread of cancer is impacted by curcumin.
-Others have found that it can help to kill cancerous cells as well as reducing the spread of cancer and the appearance of new blood vessels in tumors.
+One study found that curcumin impacts the growth, development, and spread of cancer at the molecular level.3 Others have found that it can help kill cancerous cells and reduce the spread of cancer and the appearance of new blood vessels in tumors.

 4. It Might Prevent and Help to Treat Diabetes

 Research on the effect of curcumin on diabetes is incomplete.
-Many of the studies done regarding the impact of curcumin on diabetes have only be done on animal subjects and not human subjects.
+Many studies on curcumin's impact on diabetes have only been done on animal subjects and not human subjects.4

 That being said, the studies that have been done have been promising.
 Curcumin appears to be able to improve many of the contributing factors to diabetes, including high blood sugar, hyperlipidemia, and insulin resistance.